octobercms/install/README.md

 1. Navigate to the install.php script in your web browser.
 1. Follow the installation instructions.

+> **Note**: This version is no longer actively maintained and will only receive security updates.
+See [instructions below for installing v2.0 of October CMS](#installing-october-cms-v20).

-## Minimum System Requirements
+### Minimum System Requirements

-October CMS has a few system requirements:
+October CMS v1.0 has a few system requirements:

 * PHP version 7.2 or higher
 * PDO PHP Extension (and relevant driver for the database you want to connect to)